RHagenson/2019-01-03-UNO/_episodes/09-organization.md

 {: .output}

 > ## Tip
-> If you aren't in your home directory, the easiest way to get there is to enter the command `cd`, which
+> If you aren't in your work directory, the easiest way to get there is to enter the command `cd $WORK`, which
-> always returns you to home.
+> always returns you to work.
 {: .callout}

 > ## Exercise
 > Use the `mkdir` command to make the following directories:
 > + `dc_workshop`
 > + `dc_workshop/docs`
 > + `dc_workshop/data`